Standing out online means spending time and energy learning how to implement proper search engine optimization (SEO) practices.

 1. Great Content

-Some aspects of SEO are technical, but it all boils down to your content’s quality.
+Some aspects of SEO are technical, but it all boils down to your content’s quality and the services you hire – like inbound marketing services in Austin.
 Content is a general term for articles, blogs, white papers, podcasts, videos and other content types found on websites.

 There are three important factors to consider when writing content for SEO on a law firm website:

 - The Content’s Value.
-People visit your website looking for answers to legal questions.
+People visit your website looking for answers to legal questions through Digital Marketing platforms.
 They expect to find these answers in your content.
 Additionally, Google expects your content to be resourceful and helpful.
 As such, focus on your content’s value in addition to ranking for popular keywords.

 - Competitor Analysis.
 Always Google your chosen keyword before writing content based on it.
 You will notice that many top-ranking websites on the search engine results page (SERP) feature similar articles.
 Ask yourself what value you could bring that your competitors aren’t.
 What can you expand upon or add that is not already there?